ndikumanaisaie/Budget_App/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Blog app <a name="about-project"></a>
+# 📖 Personal Transaction <a name="about-project"></a>

->This Blog app is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.,
+>This application lets users create a category of things they want to spend money on.
+After creating the category, users can then create items and associated spending.
+To do all this a user must have an account and logged in.

 ### The App UML Class Diagram